 Adobo too salty?
-Don't panic - it's a common problem, especially with saltier soy sauce brands or when the sauce reduces too much.
+Don't panic.
+It's a common problem, especially with saltier soy sauce brands or when the sauce reduces too much.

 The good news is you don't have to throw it out.
 Here are simple, proven ways to fix salty adobo using ingredients you probably already have.